 釜石大観音

-Height = 48.5 meters.
 Kamaishi City, Iwate Prefecture.
 Built in 1970 to attract more tourists to the area, this statue of Kannon symbolizes maritime safety and good fishing.
-The statue holds a large fish in its hands, which represents one of 33 incarnations of Kannon Bosatsu (Kannon Sanjuusanshin 観音三十三身).
+The statue, a modern version of the Gyoran Kannon 魚籃観音 (Kannon with Fish Basket), holds a large fish in its hands.
+Gyoran Kannon is one of the 33 incarnations of Kannon Bosatsu, and is typically shown holding a fishing basket.
+This modern statue, however, shows her holding a fish.
 Visitors can climb inside the 13-story statue (with 204 stairs) and enjoy various galleries of Buddhist art and scenic vistas of the surrounding bay area.
 Kamaishi City was Japan's first municipality to pursue manufacturing with iron blast furnaces -- the town's name 釜石 literally means "Iron Town."

-Says site contributor Gabi Greve: "Originally a girl of T'ang China, who was selling fish on the market.
+Says site contributor Gabi Greve: “Originally a girl of T'ang China, who was selling fish on the market.
 She asked Kannon Bosatsu to grant her a good husband.
 The wish was granted, and later the girl herself was considered an incarnation of Kannon Bosatsu.
-This form of Kannon (#10 out of 33) is now, in this area, considered the deity of young men looking for wives."
+This form of Kannon (#10 out of 33) is now, in this area, considered the deity of young men looking for wives.”
+TEMPLE TELEPHONE: 0193-24-2125, Open 9 to 17 pm

 External Links: